raymondlang/tripster/README.md

 # Overview

 [Tripster](https://tripster-client.vercel.app/) is a single-page application designed to help travelers plan their voyages with more ease and organization.
-It was birthed when four curious software engineers prodded over the age-old problem of hassling over messy Google docs to plan itineraries for group trips.
+Born to solve the age-old problem of hassling over messy Google docs to plan itineraries for group trips.
 The original inspiration was to create an application that combines an interactive messenger alongside a running itinerary list that could store the key information from the group trip chat.

 <p align="center">
   <img src="https://media.giphy.com/media/BQLmFoyv7Kr2pStjiH/giphy.gif" width="480" height="246" frameBorder="0" allowFullScreen>